antistereotip/ghost/RUN/README.md

 ## INTRO
 - The development should move in the direction of big data and the algorithms that that data solves.
 - The algorithm that would determine the complexity of big data could range from a few Megabytes to a few Petabytes, the data itself, while the algorithms should be solved by distributed systems of networked computers.
 From Level Up, to Level Out.
+- The network structure should have a combination of programming language C, LISP and BASH exclusively in the FreeBsd operating system.
+- Use C and LISP for the file system while BASH will be used in programming the environment.
+Only ssh connection and telnet connection will be available to the application, but at the admin level.

 ## Technologies
 - ANSI C (.c)